BSc Applied Physics: Career Path

 • Job competition: After graduation, job competition can be challenging as there are many applicants for a limited number of positions in some fields.

 • Keeping up with the latest technologies: The field of physics is constantly evolving and requires continuous learning.
-Graduates must stay current with the latest developments in order to be competitive in the job market.
+Graduates must stay current with the latest developments to be competitive in the job market.

 Why Choose the Bachelor of Science in Applied Physics program?